-As a consequence, in the main result of this paper, Theorem \ref{main3}, we obtain an explicit formula of the twisted Reidemeister torsion of closed hyperbolic $3$-manifolds obtained by doing a hyperbolic Dehn-surgery along a fundamental shadow link complement, and of the double of a geometrically triangulated hyperbolic $3$-manifold with totally geodesic boundary.
+As a consequence, in the main result of this paper, Theorem \ref{main3}, we obtain an explicit formula of the adjoint twisted Reidemeister torsion of hyperbolic $3$-manifolds obtained by doing a Dehn-filling along suitable boundary components of a fundamental shadow link complement.
+By \cite{CT, HK2}, these manifolds contain most closed and cusped orientable hyperbolic $3$-manifolds in the sense explained in Remark \ref{most}

 To the best of our knowledge, this is by far the only explicit formula of the adjoint twisted Reidemeister torsion for most hyperbolic $3$-manifolds.
 It is worth mentioning that the $1$-loop Conjecture\,\cite{DG} suggests another formula of this quantity for cusped hyperbolic $3$-manifolds in terms of the shape parameters.

 In a setting dual to that in Theorem \ref{main1} and Theorem \ref{main3}, we in Theorem \ref{main2} compute the adjoint twisted Reidemeister torsion of the double of a geometrically ideally triangulated hyperbolic $3$-manifold with totally geodesic boundary, in terms of the edge lengths of the triangulation.

 The relationship between the two intensively studied geometric quantities in our formulas, the adjoint twisted Reidemeister torsion and the Gram matrix, is completely unexpected, and is suggested by the asymptotic expansion of various quantum invariants of $3$-manifolds proposed by the authors in \cite{WY}.
 This is one of the few examples where ideas from the study of quantum invariants shed light on a solution of purely geometric problems.
 In return, these formulas also play an essential role in the study of the asymptotic expansion of quantum invariants\,\cite{WY}.